mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 provided in the transfer.
 This is different to the Open FSP API which requires a quote cycle preceding a transaction.

-When using the API routing of a multi-hop transaction is determine during the quote cycle and the path of the transaction that follows must be the same as the path determined during quoting.
+When using the API routing of a multi-hop transaction is determined during the quote cycle and the path of the transaction that follows must be the same as the path determined during quoting.